Srikanth-MSFT/documentdb-mongo-customer360-ai-accelerator/README.md

 # Why Use This Accelerator?

-- Try before you build: Explore MongoDB vCore capabilities in a sandboxed Azure environment
+- Try before you build: Explore DocumentDB capabilities in a sandboxed Azure environment
 - Accelerate time-to-value: Use pre-built components to jumpstart your implementation
 - Showcase to stakeholders: Demonstrate real-world use cases like segmentation, fraud detection, and intelligent assistants